sevenpointsix/ctrl/README.md

 A very early version of a CMS.
 Not intended for public or general use.

+`composer require sevenpointsix/ctrl:dev-master`

+WIP: not sure how to get this working as a proper package yet.
+For some help, see: https://laracasts.com/discuss/channels/laravel/service-provider-not-found?page=3

 You'll need to add this to the 'providers' array in config/app.php:

 `Sevenpointsix\Ctrl\CtrlServiceProvider::class`